drbergman/Intro-to-MATLab-Python/HPC_Starter.md

 #!/bin/bash

 # the following are called flags and are optional. there are many and you should probably use some each time
-#$ -q free64 # the queue you want to run your code. you can enter `q' to see a list of available queues
+#$ -q free64 # the queue you want to run your code. you can enter `q` to see a list of available queues
 #$ -N myjobsname
 #$ -m beas		# send me an email when my job (b)egins, (e)nds, (a)borts, and (s)uspends